 1970: Environmental Protection Agency (EPA) formed.
 Water and Environmental Quality Act.
 Clean Air Act of 1970

 1977: New York City blackout.
 Department of Energy (DOE) formed.

-1978: Public Utilities Regulatory Policies Act (PURPA) passed, ends utility monopoly over generation.
-Power Plant and Industrial Fuel Use Act limits use of natural gas in electric generation (repealed 1987).
+1978: Public Utilities Regulatory Policies Act (PURPA) passed, ends utility monopoly over a generation.
+Power Plant and Industrial Fuel Use Act limits the use of natural gas in an electric generation (repealed 1987).

 1979: Three Mile Island nuclear accident.